oriuminc/vagrant-ariadne/README.md

  * Configure VM with debugging tools (xhprof, xdebug, webgrind)
  * Allow apt packages to persist between VM builds (shared folder)
- * Allow downloaded modules to be cached in such a way as to persist between VM builds (Squid web cache with shared folder)
+ * Allow downloaded modules to be cached in such a way as to persist between VM builds (eg. shared folder)
  * Can deploy working site easily from:
     1) install profile, or
     2) site-as-repo